chung-leong/react-seq/doc/reject.md

 ## Notes

-Used for redirecting error captured by root-level error boundary into a generator to be handled by its `catch` block.
+Used for redirecting error captured by root-level error boundary into a generator, where it can be handled by the generator function's `catch` block.

-Nothing happens if active generator is not awaiting a promise from the [event manager](./manageEvents.md).
+If the active generator is not awaiting a promise from the [event manager](./manageEvents.md), the error will be kept until an await occurs.

 Not present when `REACT_APP_SEQ_NO_EM` is set.